Revision 22-2; Effective April 1, 2022

 - complete and submit a renewal form;

-- receive copies of the applicant’s/client’s notices in the preferred language selected on the application, and other communications from the agency;
+- receive copies of the applicant’s or recipient's notices in the preferred language selected on the application, and other communications from the agency;

 - designate a health plan; and

-- act on behalf of the applicant/client in all other matters with the agency, such as reporting changes.
+- act on behalf of the applicant or recipient's in all other matters with the agency, such as reporting changes.

 Automated Renewal Process — The first step in an administrative renewal.
-During this step, information from electronic data sources is automatically requested, reasonable compatibility is run when income verification is required, and correspondence is sent to the client.
-This process occurs without advisor or specialist action.
+During this step, information from electronic data sources is automatically requested, reasonable compatibility is run when income verification is required, and correspondence is sent to the recipient.
+This process occurs without staff or specialist action.

 Batch Processing — Actions postponed until a later time when they can be processed by the system more efficiently.
 In many instances, batch processing occurs overnight, when Texas Health and Human Services Commission (HHSC) offices are closed and the system is not being heavily used throughout the state.
-Examples of batch processing include scheduling system-generated correspondence to be printed at and mailed from a central site; mailing out review packets at scheduled intervals from the central mail facility; and gathering information and sharing it through interfaces with other agencies.
+Examples of batch processing include schedule system-generated correspondence to be printed at and mailed from a central site, mail out review packets at scheduled intervals from the central mail facility, and gathering information and share it through interfaces with other agencies.

-Batch Scheduling — The inclusion of an appointment date and time with eligibility staff within application packets mailed from the central mail facility.
+Batch Scheduling — Including an appointment date and time with eligibility staff within application packets mailed from the central mail facility.
 See Batch Processing.

-Bendex (Beneficiary Data Exchange) — A computer tape from the Social Security Administration that provides Social Security and Medicare information about Texas Health and Human Services Commission (HHSC) individuals.
-The system generates an alert when the amount on file does not match the information on the Bendex file.
+BENDEX (Beneficiary and Earnings Data Exchange) — A computer tape match from the Social Security Administration that provides Social Security and Medicare information about Texas Health and Human Services Commission (HHSC) recipients.
+The system generates an alert when the SSA Benefit amount on file does not match the information on the BENDEX file.

-Benefit Issuance — The functional area that supports the issuance and tracking of benefits that were calculated in the Eligibility Determination Benefit Calculation (EDBC) and authorized by staff in disposition.
+Benefit Issuance — The functional area that supports the issuance and tracking of benefits calculated in the Eligibility Determination Benefit Calculation (EDBC) and authorized in disposition.
 See dispose.

 Boarder — A person paying reasonable compensation for room and meals.
-A boarder can receive Supplemental Nutrition Assistance Program (SNAP) benefits only with the household in which he or she boards.
+A boarder can receive Supplemental Nutrition Assistance Program (SNAP) benefits only with the household where they board.
 Note: This does not include anyone who otherwise qualifies as a resident of a drug and alcohol treatment center, federally subsidized housing for the elderly, a qualifying group living arrangement, a shelter for battered persons, or a shelter for the homeless.

 Budgeting — The method used to determine eligibility and benefits for Temporary Assistance for Needy Families (TANF), Medical Programs, and the Supplemental Nutrition Assistance Program (SNAP) by calculating income and deductions.